All Episodes

 We'll see.

-Now, uh, this was an important story.
+Now, this was an important story.

-You called it to my attention, very important.
+You called it to my attention.

-Uh, Alphabet finally admits to having been involved in censorship.
+Alphabet finally admits to having been involved in censorship.

-And in a letter to Congressman Jim Jordan, Alphabet Chief Counsel wrote the following words.
+And in a letter to Congressman Jim Jordan, Alphabet chief counsel wrote the following words.

 But they took that stuff down anyway.

-The letter goes on to say it is unacceptable and wrong when any government, including the Biden administration, I'd say especially the Biden administration, attempts to dictate how the company moderates content.
+The letter goes on to say, it is unacceptable and wrong when any government, including the Biden administration, I'd say especially the Biden administration, attempts to dictate how the company moderates content.

-He says, now there'll be no more telling Americans what to believe and not to believe.
+Now, Congressman Jim Jordan was yesterday, the day before, he says, now there'll be no more telling Americans what to believe and not to believe.

-And YouTube announced plans to restate several previously banned channels and discontinue its use of third-party fact checkers.
+And YouTube announced plans to restate several previously banned channels and discontinue its use of third-party fact-checkers.

-Well, a lot of people took that seriously, and they thought, well, okay, if COVID-19 pandemic, the people who were allegedly purveying misinformation can get back on.
+Well, a lot of people took that seriously and they thought, well, okay, if COVID-19 pandemic, the people who were allegedly purveying misinformation can get back on.

-And what they last, how long did they last?
+And how long did they last?

-About 15 minutes each.
+About 15 minutes each?

-And I also saw where uh Milo uh Yenopoulos, he posted a screenshot that showed that he tried to access his old channel that had been canceled prior to the dates you mentioned, and it had been determined he was not eligible to uh be resurrected from the dead.
+And I also saw where Milo Yiannopoulos, he posted a screenshot that showed that he tried to access his old channel that had been canceled prior to the dates you mentioned.

 And of course, it was jerked when our videos got jerked.

-I I am gonna bother.
+I am going to bother.

 And we were all canceled about the same time.

-That was in June, July of 20 of 2020.
+That was in June, July of 2020.

-He had built up just an incredible stable of really quality interviews and videos.
+And he had built up just an incredible stable of really quality interviews and videos.

 And he had taken on the great risk.